 - Guards and cameras.
 Determine whether security guards (or additional guards) should be hired and stationed in the above areas.
 Research local security firms, if needed, to supply extra security.
 As to cameras, the risk management firm advised convention planners that cameras are very good at memorializing occurrences.
 However, they have limited preventative measures when it comes to security and reducing risk.

 - Enhanced emergency communication.
 Ensure that fast and efficient communication with all major stakeholders, as well as emergency personnel such as police, fire and ambulance services are in place.
+Make sure to use reliable communication products that have measures to ensure functionality in case of emergencies and otherwise.
 Collect and disseminate contact information for organizers, presenters, volunteers, convention center personnel and emergency personnel.
 Ensure all stakeholders are aware of potential risks and share the exact same information.
 Upgrade communication technology as needed and coordinate with SeaGate to practice communication protocols with all team members.
 Hold trainings with volunteers and personnel so that everyone knows what to do and who to contact in case of an emergency.

 - Cybersecurity.
 Work with SeaGate personnel to test internet function and security.
 Change and protect passwords to ensure all private information is kept confidential.
 Ensure all livestreamed events and downloads from the convention website are secured.

 - Public health and safety.
 Temperature check everyone – attendees, stakeholders, presenters, volunteers, and vendors entering the facility each day and throughout the day.
 Install hand sanitizer stations throughout the facility.
 Employ posters and other messaging to encourage all occupants to wash their hands frequently and use the provided hand sanitizer.
 Post capacity limits on presentation room doors and in the catalog.
 To ease overcrowding, livestream sessions and make them available for download later.